wesleytabaka/rpi-led-matrix-painter/README.md

     - List of properties defining what to draw and how to draw it.
  - Point (Interface)
     - Defines a point on the CanvasSection relative to the CanvasSection.
- - RpiLedMatrix (Module -- re-export of alexeden/rpi-led-matrix)
+ - RpiLedMatrix (Module -- re-export of [wesleytabaka/rpi-led-matrix](https://github.com/wesleytabaka/rpi-led-matrix) which itself is forked off of [alexeden/rpi-led-matrix](https://github.com/alexeden/rpi-led-matrix))

 # API Detail
 Here is the public API.